 If you successfully complete this qualification you can apply for AAT full membership (MAAT), and if you’re thinking of starting your own practice you’ll be able to apply to become an AAT Licensed Accountant or Bookkeeper.

-You can continue to the Association of Chartered Certified Accountants (ACCA) qualification or CIMA Chartered global management accountant.
+You can continue to the Association of Chartered Certified Accountants (ACCA) qualification.
+Visit the ACCA qualifications page.

-Please provide link to ACCA page.
-If you are employed in the accounting sector, you may wish to consider the level 7 Accountancy or taxation professional apprenticeship.
-Please provide link to apprenticeship
+If you are employed in the accounting sector, you may wish to consider the Level 7 Accountancy or Taxation Professional Apprenticeship.
+View the Level 7 Apprenticeship information.

 This qualification covers complex accounting and finance topics and tasks leading to students becoming confident with a wide range of financial management skills and applications.
 Students will gain competencies in drafting financial statements for limited companies, recommending accounting systems strategies and constructing and presenting complex management accounting reports.